flenniken/statictea/docs/runner.md

 # OpResultKind

-The kind of a OpResult object, either a value or message.
+The kind of OpResult object, either a value or message.

 ```nim
 OpResultKind = enum